How to Safely Ground A Portable Generator (Step By Step)

 Let’s get this out of the way first.

-There are several risks involved with using a portable generator.
-One of the biggest is the chance of electrocuting yourself because of not grounding the machine.
+There are several risks involved with using a portable generator, one of which is electrocution.
 Grounding protects you by displacing excess electricity—meaning the shock goes elsewhere, not into your body.

 Portable generator that's yet to be grounded